Rhombicuboctahedron: Symmetry and its classification family

-The skeleton of a rhombicuboctahedron can be described as a polyhedral graph, meaning a graph that is planar and 3-vertex-connected.
-In other words, the edges of a graph are not crossed while being drawn, and removing any two of its vertices leaves a connected subgraph.

-The rhombicuboctahedral graph has 24 vertices and 48 edges.
-It is quartic, meaning each of its vertices is connected to four others.
-This graph is classified as Archimedean graph, because it resembles the graph of Archimedean solid.

 Appearances

 Many rhombicuboctahedral objects such as National Library in Minsk (top left) and Rubik's Cube variation (top right).
 The rhombicuboctahedron may also appear in art, as in Portrait of Luca Pacioli (bottom left) and Leonardo da Vinci's 1509 illustration in Divina proportione (bottom right).

 The rhombicuboctahedron sometimes appears in architecture, with an example being the building of the National Library located at Minsk.
-The Wilson House by Bruce Goff is another example of a rhombicuboctahedral building, although its module was depicted as a truncated cube in which the edges are all cut off.
+The Wilson House by American architect Bruce Goff is another example of a rhombicuboctahedral building, although its module was depicted as a truncated cube in which the edges are all cut off.
 It was built during the Second World War and Operation Breakthrough in the 1960s.

 The rhombicuboctahedron may also be found in toys.
 For example, if the lines along which a Rubik's Cube can be turned are projected onto a sphere, they are topologically identical to a rhombicuboctahedron's edges.
 Variants using the Rubik's Cube mechanism have been produced, which closely resemble the rhombicuboctahedron.
 During the Rubik's Cube craze of the 1980s, at least two twisty puzzles sold had the form of a rhombicuboctahedron (the mechanism was similar to that of a Rubik's Cube) Another example may be found in dice from Corfe Castle, each of whose square faces have marks of pairs of letters and pips.

 The rhombicuboctahedron may also appear in art.
 An example is the 1495 Portrait of Luca Pacioli, traditionally attributed to Jacopo de' Barbari, which includes a glass rhombicuboctahedron half-filled with water, which may have been painted by Leonardo da Vinci.
 The first printed version of the rhombicuboctahedron was by Leonardo da Vinci and appeared in Pacioli's Divina proportione (1509).